Amanda Magalhães

-Amanda Magalhães ([ɐˈmɐ̃dɐ maɡaˈʎɐ̃js]; born 9 September 1991) is a Brazilian actress, singer-songwriter, pianist and producer, known for the role of Natália on Netflix series 3%.
+Amanda Magalhães ([ɐˈmɐ̃dɐ maɡaˈʎɐ̃js]; born 9 September 1991) is a Brazilian actress, singer-songwriter, pianist and producer, known for the role of Natália on the Netflix series 3%.
 In 2020, she released her debut album, Fragma.

 Childhood and personal life

-Amanda is the daughter and granddaughter of notorious musicians (respectively, William and Oberdan Magalhães).
+Magalhães is the daughter and granddaughter of notorious musicians (respectively, William and Oberdan Magalhães).
 Her mother was a backing vocalist for Baby Consuelo.
 Many other of her relatives were musicians, but except for her great-grandmother Yolanda, who played the acoustic guitar, women would mostly only sing, which made her feel she would follow the same path.
 At the age of nine, she discovered Alicia Keys, Norah Jones and Nina Simone, all women who sing and play, and realized she would draw inspiration from them.
 Her father supported her and she began to study.
 At 15, she earned her first piano.
 Her parents divorced when she was six and, some years later, her father moved to São Paulo, where he would play live more often, and he eventually convinced her to move in.

-Magalhães spent half her life in São Paulo, where she studied at she University of São Paulo Drama Arts School (EAD-USP).
+Magalhães spent half her life in São Paulo, where she studied at the University of São Paulo Drama Arts School (EAD-USP).